Walter Lindrum and I: A Unique Trip Down Memory Lane – by Robby Foldvari

 A mystery: destiny or delusion, or just remarkable coincidences

-Lindrum and Foldvari are the only two players from Australia who have won the World Professional Billiards Championship.
-They are linked forever with this accolade; however, their lives and careers are remarkably different.
-Putting the two together gives you a story for the ages: yin and yang, night and day.
+Lindrum and Foldvari are the only two players from Australia to have won the World Professional Billiards Championship.
+They are forever linked by this accolade; however, their lives and careers are remarkably different.
+Putting the two together creates a story for the ages—yin and yang, night and day.
 One could say that Foldvari’s career completed the puzzle of a cue sports journey, with Lindrum leading the way as an icon of Australian sport.

-Walter was known by every Australian in his heyday, and beyond until the 1980’s.
-At that stage, Robby began his brush with fame, but nowhere near Lindrum’s.
-In saying that, Foldvari played in front of millions on TV; had newspaper articles on the back and front page in India; and back page articles in Australia, UK, USSR and more.
+Walter was known by every Australian in his heyday and beyond, up until the 1980s.
+At that stage, Robby began his brush with fame, though nowhere near Lindrum’s level.
+That said, Foldvari played in front of millions on TV, had newspaper articles featured on the front and back pages in India, and appeared on the back pages of newspapers in Australia, the UK, the USSR, and beyond.

-Robby and Walter had inverse cue actions, and inverse lives in so many ways.
-If one puts them together, you could say there is an opaque mirror image.
-Both players gripped the cue the same unusual way, with their wrist jutting out away from their chests.
-Lindrum was left-handed, Foldvari right-handed, but their love of using a billiard cue was incredibly similar, with the eerie fact that the missing parts of Lindrum’s relatively short career were completed by Foldvari’s long and varied career.
+Robby and Walter had inverse cue actions and inverse lives in many ways.
+When put together, one could say they form an opaque mirror image.
+Both players gripped the cue in the same unusual way, with their wrists jutting out away from their chests.
+Lindrum was left-handed, Foldvari right-handed, yet their love of using a billiard cue was strikingly similar.
+In an eerie twist, the missing parts of Lindrum’s relatively short career were completed by Foldvari’s long and varied career.

-Lindrum was a carefree character who did not care much for finances, while Foldvari had a short stint as a professional accountant before turning pro in cue sports.
-Lindrum never played as an amateur, while Robby had a formidable amateur career before turning professional.
-Lindrum stuck to his passion of billiards in tournament play, while Foldvari branched out to all cue sports.
-Lindrum was unique in his successes in billiards with his great talent and background, while Foldvari was unique in the number of national titles he won in different disciplines using his tenacity and mental strength, and so the list of coincidences and opposites go on.
+Lindrum was a carefree character who paid little attention to finances, while Foldvari had a brief stint as a professional accountant before turning pro in cue sports.
+Lindrum never played as an amateur, whereas Robby had a formidable amateur career before going professional.
+Lindrum remained dedicated to billiards in tournament play, while Foldvari branched out into all cue sports.
+Lindrum’s success in billiards was unique, driven by his great talent and background, whereas Foldvari’s uniqueness lay in the number of national titles he won across different disciplines, fueled by his tenacity and mental strength.
+And so, the list of coincidences and contrasts goes on.

-More amazingly, listed below are some of the highlights of Foldvari’s career with more fluky facts that further link his remarkable stories with those of Walter Lindrum.
+Even more amazingly, listed below are some highlights of Foldvari’s career, along with uncanny coincidences that further link his remarkable story to that of Walter Lindrum.

-Walter quickly became world champion at the age of 35, first playing in the UK in 1929 and winning the world title three years later in 1932.
-Robby first arrived in the UK in late 1983, and won the world title in 1986 at the age of 25, so both Lindrum and Foldvari won the world championship 3 years after their first visit to the UK shores.
-In 1986, while winning the world championship, Robby had in his waistcoat pocket a piece of the cloth from the material of Walter’s waistcoat after a chance meeting of Lindrum’s retired tailor in the mid 1970’s.
+Walter became world champion at the age of 35, first playing in the UK in 1929 and winning the world title three years later in 1932.
+Similarly, Robby first arrived in the UK in late 1983 and won the world title in 1986 at the age of 25.
+Both Lindrum and Foldvari, remarkably, became world champions three years after their first visit to the UK.
+In 1986, while winning the world championship, Robby had in his waistcoat pocket a piece of cloth from Walter Lindrum’s waistcoat—an extraordinary connection made possible by a chance meeting with Lindrum’s retired tailor in the mid-1970s.

 1960